 What I do to make myself essential and what I would advise other consultants is to always “be visible” i.e. to ensure clients see you and notice the work you are doing.

-Another golden rule is be “be easy and useful”; stop whining and complaining and take challenges as they come, always be positive and dependable.
-Consultancy work calls for flexibility, coming up with new initiatives and ensuring you add value to your client.
+Another golden rule is “be easy and useful”; stop whining and complaining and take challenges as they come, always be positive and dependable.
+Consultancy work calls for flexibility, coming up with new initiatives, and ensuring you add value to your client.

-The third rule is “be ready” i.e. innumerable things happen and any consultant must be in position to adapt to changing circumstances.
-It’s imperative that consultants keep a breast with developments in their respective profession and be able to offer quality.
+The third rule is “be ready” i.e. innumerable things happen and any consultant must be in a position to adapt to changing circumstances.
+It’s imperative that consultants keep abreast with developments in their respective professions and be able to offer quality.
 Ensure your clients are satisfied and happy with your work.
-Do not look for short term profits at the expense of long term relationships.
+Do not look for short-term profits at the expense of long-term relationships.
 The same rules can work in other professions.

-I have one partner, sizable staff and a number of business Associates specialized in various disciplines like Behavioral Scientists, Economists, Bankers, IT, Gender and M&A Specialists.
-We also associate with consultants from diverse areas e.g. Scientists to collect synergies that enable us to compete favorably in multi discipline assignments.
+I have one partner, a sizable staff, and a number of business Associates specializing in various disciplines like Behavioral Scientists, Economists, Bankers, IT, Gender, and M&A Specialists.
+We also associate with consultants from diverse areas e.g. Scientists to collect synergies that enable us to compete favorably in multi-discipline assignments.

-It is true that choosing a partner is about choosing as soul mate and not merely equal opportunity employment.
+It is true that choosing a partner is about choosing a soul mate and not merely equal opportunity employment.
 If you choose a business partner whom you do connect with, the partnership might not last long.
-You have to assess whether his/her personality as well as temperament will mesh yours.
+You have to assess whether his/her personality, as well as temperament, will mesh with yours.

 The most important factors I would consider before choosing a partner are:

--Qualifications and membership to professional bodies.-this is a critical factor especially when choosing professional partners.
+-Qualifications and membership to professional bodies.-this is a critical factors,s especially when choosing professional partners.
 This aspect however varies with the nature of business.